Table of Contents

 The Hyssop contains volatile oil, fat, sugar choline, tannins, carotene, and xanthophyll.
 The tops contain ursolic acid.
 A glucoside diosmin which on hydrolysis yield rhamnose, glucose, and the aglycone diosmetin, have also been isolated.

-Leaves - The leaves are opposite, shiny dark green, entire-edged, and lanceolate or oblong, obtuse to acuminate that are 2 to 4 cm long.
+The leaves are opposite, shiny dark green, entire-edged, and lanceolate or oblong, obtuse to acuminate that are 2 to 4 cm long.
 Leaves are edible and used for Ayurvedic medicinal purposes or culinary.
 It is used as a flavoring in a variety of dishes, including soups, stews, and salads.

-Root and Stem - The root of Hyssopus Officinalis is a strongly branching, multi-headed tap root, stem erect or decumbent dividing into many woody stems.
+The root of Hyssopus Officinalis is a strongly branching, multi-headed tap root, stem erect or decumbent dividing into many woody stems.

-What is the benefits Hyssop?
+5. What are the benefits Hyssop?

 Hyssop is a stimulant and a tonic; it increases the secretion and discharge of urine and removes any obstruction to the body by opening the natural passages or pores of the body.
 It also induces movement of the bowels.
 It is one of the most popular herbal preparations and has been used traditionally for medicinal purposes and generally.
 The health benefits of hyssop are largely based on folklore rather than on scientific substantiation.